All Episodes

 Fascinating.

-Well, you know, this is these are just these are you know this what happened to you doesn't happen to everybody.
+Well, you know, this is these are just, these are, what happened to you doesn't happen to everybody.

 It's happening to more and more people, and that's the point.

-More and more people are experiencing uh remission survival uh increased survival rates, but it still gets a lot of people.
+More and more people are experiencing remission, survival, increased survival rates, but it still gets a lot of people.

-And uh, you know, that's that's what the research is all about to try to create and what the donations are all about is try to create more and more marks from Williamsport, Pennsylvania.
+And, you know, that's what the research is all about, to try to create and what the donations are all about, is try to create more and more marks from Williamsport, Pennsylvania.

 Well, when I was diagnosed, I had a 15% chance.